MISSION: IMPOSSIBLE III

 For a time, Mission: Impossible III attained near mythical status after being announced and then postponed several times.
 There was a revolving door of directorial talents attached, including David Fincher of Se7en (1995) and Fight Club (1999) fame and Joe Carnahan, the director of Narc (2002); not to mention various star names like Kenneth Branagh, Halle Berry, Scarlett Johansson, Lindsay Lohan and Carrie-Ann Moss.
 Numerous scripts were written and tossed out.
 There were reports of studio complaints over an escalating budget due to Tom Cruises requests to film in some 15 countries.

 Mission: Impossible III did finally go ahead where Tom Cruises ingenuity was to hire J.J.
 Abrams as director.
 J.J. (sometimes credited as Jeffrey) Abrams has been a screenwriter and often producer of various films like Regarding Henry (1991), Forever Young (1992) and Joy Ride (2001).
 J.J.
 Abramss greatest success came on tv with series such as the high school drama Felicity (1998-2002) and in particularly the smart and culty spy series Alias (2001-6), which is what inspired Tom Cruise to hire Abrams for Mission: Impossible III, and the huge hit of the deeply enigmatic Lost (2004-10), as well as the paranormal investigation series Fringe (2008-13).
-Abrams has also produced other genre tv series such as Person of Interest (2011-6), Alcatraz (2012), Revolution (2012-4), Almost Human (2013-4) and 11.22.63 (2016).
+Abrams has also produced other genre tv series such as Person of Interest (2011-6), Alcatraz (2012), Revolution (2012-4), Almost Human (2013-4), 11.22.63 (2016), Westworld (2016 ) and Castle Rock (2018 ).
 Though J.J.
 Abrams has directed episodes of his various tv series, Mission: Impossible III represents his big-screen debut.
 (Mission: Impossible III also makes Abrams the record-holder for the biggest budget ever handed to a first-time feature-film director).

 Mission: Impossible III is the best of the films in the Mission: Impossible film series so far.
 As mentioned above, there are many similarities between the Mission: Impossible and James Bond films like the Bond films, the Mission: Impossible series has become increasingly centred around globe-spinning locales and spectacular action set-pieces.
 (Although, the one thing the Mission: Impossible series lacks in comparison to the James Bond film is the constant line-up of gorgeous women, with Tom Cruises super-spy being cast more as the sensitive settled-down man).
 J.J.
 Abrams certainly tops all the other Mission: Impossible films and creates some incredibly spectacular action sequences the scene where the prison convoy carrying Philip Seymour Hoffman is shot up by a robot drone while crossing a bridge; the fulcrum swing between skyscrapers in Shanghai and Tom Cruises hair-raising slide down the angled side of a glass building while shooting at guards; the elaborate raid at The Vatican, which (as seems mandatory for every film in the series) involves Cruise dangling down to inches above ground level on a series of pulleys; and the big, loud shoot-up sequence involving the rescue from the factory.